SAJAD-net/eliz/README.md

 ## This tool is for download file from url

 ## property:
-	# This tool can use of following library for download
+	# This tool can use of following librarys for download
 	1- urllib
 	2- urllib 2
 	3- requests